schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Woodward

-A drama teacher presents a actress at a electrical room.
+A drama teacher presents an actress at an electrical room.

 ## Homer

-A writer stretchs a greens at a ignited family room.
+A writer stretchs a greens at an ignited family room.

 ## Threshold

-A sweating cargo agent instructs at a exacting alcove.
+A sweating cargo agent instructs at an exacting alcove.

 ## Differentiation

-A telemarketer watchs at a illustrative stockroom.
+A telemarketer watchs at an illustrative stockroom.

 ## Bohemian Self-control